Embo92/Digi-tomate/README.md

 # Digi-tomate
-Keyboard Emulation base on a AtTiny85
+Keyboard Emulation based on an AtTiny85